Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 **Comment**:

-* Here, smooth is not an constraint, but as a start of good guess, by giving preference to answers of neighbors.
+* Here, smooth is not an constraint, but as a heuristic of good answer, by giving search preference to answers of neighbors.

-### Hierachical Optical Flow
+### Hierarchical Optical Flow

 CVPR 2016 [Efficient Coarse to fine PatchMatch for Large Displacement Optical Flow]( )